Nio Inc.: Battery swapping

 Nio operates an automated network of battery swapping stations that allow vehicle owners to replace or upgrade their battery packs in under five minutes.
-The service supports both permanent upgrades and temporary rentals and forms part of the company’s wider energy system.
+The service supports both permanent upgrades and temporary rentals and forms part of the company's wider energy system.

 Network development

-The first phase of Nio’s swap network was completed in November 2018, with 18 stations installed at 14 sites along the 2273 km G4 Beijing–Hong Kong and Macau Expressway, linking Beijing with the Pearl River Delta.
+The first phase of Nio's swap network was completed in November 2018, with 18 stations installed at 14 sites along the 2273 km G4 Beijing–Hong Kong and Macau Expressway, linking Beijing with the Pearl River Delta.
 A second phase, completed in January 2019, added eight stations along the 1212 km G2 Beijing–Shanghai Expressway.

 By March 2021, Nio had completed its two-millionth battery swap in Suzhou and operated 193 swap stations, 134 supercharging stations, and 327 destination stations across China.
 In December 2021, the company reached its goal of 700 stations ahead of schedule, after performing more than 5.3 million swaps.

 By December 2022, Nio had built 1,305 stations across all provincial regions in China.
 The stations provided an average of 40,000 swaps per day and had completed a total of 15 million swaps.
 The company opened its first European swap station in Norway in 2022, and by August 2023, seven were operating in Germany.
+By February 2026, the network had completed 100 million swaps.

 Technology and station design

-Nio’s second-generation stations use automated systems that park and exchange the battery while the driver remains inside the vehicle.
+Nio's second-generation stations use automated systems that park and exchange the battery while the driver remains inside the vehicle.
 Later versions integrate energy storage and grid-interaction functions for highway service areas.